jace1395/jace1395/README.md

 ## 🚀 About Me

-I'm Jace, an 18-year-old student currently pursuing a **Bachelor of Vocation, [B.Voc(Software Technology)] in Software Technology** at Shree Damodar College of Commerce and Economics, Margao.
+I'm Jace, an 18-year-old student currently pursuing a **Bachelor of Vocation in Software Technology, [B.Voc(Software Technology)]** at Shree Damodar College of Commerce and Economics, Margao.
 My core passion lies in the ever-evolving field of **Artificial Intelligence**, and I'm constantly exploring new concepts and technologies within this domain.
 I'm driven by a desire to build innovative solutions and contribute to impactful projects.

 ---